Bhavani-0728/Python-Full-Stack-Project/README.md

 The app will open in your browser at `http://localhost:8501`

 ## How to Use

-1. Add a profile.
+1. Login / Register using the sidebar.

-2. Add transactions (Income or Expense) with category, date, amount, and description.
+2. Add a profile.

-3. View all transactions in a sortable/filterable table.
+3. Add transactions (Income or Expense) with category, date, amount, and description.

-4. Set a monthly budget.
+4. View all transactions in a sortable/filterable table.

-5. Open Dashboard → View monthly spending trends and category-wise charts.
+5. Set a monthly budget.

-6. Export data as CSV/PDF (if implemented).
+6. Open Dashboard → View monthly spending trends and category-wise charts.

 ## 🛠Technical Details